 Where power is operative, we need not only to recognize it but also counteract it with power of our own.
 Therefore, students will also learn how to examine and clarify their own thinking, and develop the critical reasoning skills essential to truly take possession of one's own mind and so also, ones self.

-FRST 1002-005 Critical Thinking & Reading: In the Year of COVID-19 CRN: 81309 G. Gust MWF 9:55 AM - 11:10 AM
+FRST 1002-005 G. Gust MWF 9:55 AM - 11:10 AM